Johnny Keep Walking!

-Johnny Keep Walking! (年会不能停！) is a 2023 Chinese comedy film directed by Dong Runnian and starring Dong Chengpeng (Dapeng).
-The film tells the story of a factory employee who is mistakenly promoted to the human resources department in the company headquarters.
+Johnny Keep Walking! (年会不能停!
+(Niánhuì bùnéng tíng, The Annual Gala Must Go On!)) is a 2023 Chinese comedy film directed by Dong Runnian and starring Dong Chengpeng (Da Peng).
+The film tells the story of Hu Jianlin, a factory employee who is mistakenly promoted to the human resources department in the company headquarters.

-Johnny Keep Walking! was released on 29 December 2023, and was the tenth-highest grossing Chinese film of 2023, and had the third most box office-earnings of a New Year's Day film in Chinese film history.
+Johnny Keep Walking! was released on 29 December 2023 in China.
+It grossed over $178 million, becoming the tenth-highest-grossing Chinese film of 2023 and the third-highest-grossing New Year's Day release in Chinese film history.

 Plot

-Hu Jianlin (played by Dapeng) is an honest and hardworking fitter with years of service at Zhonghe Standard Component Factory, who loves to perform in the company's talent show.
+Hu Jianlin is an honest and hardworking fitter with years of service at Zhonghe Standard Component Factory, who loves to perform in the company's talent show.
 One day, he unexpectedly receives a transfer order assigning him to Zhonghe Group's head office.
-Believing it to be a recognition of his dedication and years of service, having been named an exemplary worker year after year, Jianlin accepts the transfer.
-Unbeknownst to him, the promotion was a mistake.
+Believing it to be a recognition of his dedication and years of service, having been named an exemplary worker year after year, Hu accepts the transfer.
+Unbeknownst to him, the promotion was a drunken mistake after a raucous party.

-Ma Jie (Bai Ke), assistant head of Staff Affairs and Company Culture and also known as "Magic", is tasked by his boss Zhao Feiyu (aka Thomas) to handle the mix-up.
-Fearful that acknowledging the mistake could cost him his position, Ma Jie continues to cover for Jianlin and attempts to “make the best of a bad situation”.
-Zhuang Zhengzhi (Wang Xun), head of Distribution, is furious with the mix-up, having paid a bribe of via middleman Hou Chengshi (Yang Lei) to secure a transfer, Jianlin's accidental promotion threatens to expose the scheme.
+Ma Jie "Magic", assistant head of Staff Affairs and Company Culture, is tasked by his boss Zhao Feiyu "Thomas" to handle the mix-up.
+Fearful that acknowledging the mistake could cost him his position, Ma Jie continues to cover for Hu and attempts to "make the best of a bad situation".
+Zhuang Zhengzhi, head of Distribution, is furious with the mix-up, having paid a bribe of 300,000 yuan via middleman Hou Chengshi to secure a transfer, Hu's accidental promotion threatens to expose the scheme.

-Jianlin—renamed Johnny ("John") by HR to fit corporate norms of internationalised names—blunders through corporate life, his manufacturing background and unfamiliarity with corporate culture quickly attracting attention within the company.
+Hu, mistaken for Zhuang, is renamed John "Johnny" by HR to fit corporate norms of internationalised names.
+He blunders through corporate life, his manufacturing background and unfamiliarity with corporate culture quickly attracting attention within the company.
 Employees across all levels speculate about his identity and connections.
-Ironically, the confusion leads to Jianlin being rapidly promoted again and again, as others assume he is a powerful insider or part of some top-level strategy.
-Pan Yiran (Sabrina Zhuang), a cynical temp in the admin department and also known as Penny befriends Jianlin, having been stuck on a temporary contract with a promise of full-time status for years but is wary of Jianlin's sudden rise.
+Ironically, the confusion leads to Johnny being rapidly promoted again and again, as others assume he is a powerful insider or part of some top-level strategy.
+Pan Yiran "Penny", a cynical temp in the admin department and also known as Penny befriends Johnny, having been stuck on a temporary contract with a promise of full-time status for years but is wary of Johnny's sudden rise.